dlr-eoc/sat4ec/README.md

 --aoi_data <Path to AOI file or AOI as POLYGON or AOI as WKT>
 --start_date <Begin of the time series, as YYYY-MM-DD>
 --end_date <End of the time series, as YYYY-MM-DD>
+--anomalies : Use anomaly detection to list scenes of high or low backscatter
---save_plot <Wether or not to save the results as a plot, boolean>
+            invert : Invert the anomaly detection --save_plot <Wether or not to save the results as a plot, boolean>
 ```

+Call with `--anomalies` without further sub options to perform a simple anomaly detection.
+The default parameters are listed here. **DEFAULT PARAMETERS MISSING**

+Call with `--anomalies invert` to invert the anomaly detection.

 An exemplarily docker call looks like this: